-  From these “minimal” facts we can know with a great deal of assurance of historical accuracy that the message Paul received, which he confirmed with the closest followers of Jesus, including the Lord’s brother, goes all the back to within months of the death of Jesus.
+From these “minimal” facts we can know with a great deal of assurance of the historical accuracy that the message Paul received, which he confirmed with the closest followers of Jesus, including the brother of Jesus, goes all the back to within a few years, and maybe just months, of the death of Jesus.

 We know this because we know Paul was in Corinth between 51 and 52 AD, and 14 plus 3 years had to have passed since Paul “received” the message he was passing on based on the time frame he detailed in his letter to the Galatians.
-That means that the latest Paul could have received the message was 34-35 AD.
+That means that the latest Paul could have received the message was 35-36 AD.
 This would fit the timeline if Jesus died on April 3, 33 AD, as Isaac Newton and others have proposed based on the Gospel accounts and a lunar eclipse that took place that afternoon.
-It also fits if Jesus died April 7, 30 AD, as others have posited.

-The conversion of Paul 33-36 AD fits with the death of Jesus 30-33 AD, and it fits the timeline Paul gives us – that he visited with Peter and James in Jerusalem three years after his conversion, went back 14 years later and was in Corinth during 51-52 AD passing on that message he received and confirmed with the people who were closest to Jesus who had the message before Paul did.
+The conversion of Paul in 33-36 AD fits with the death of Jesus in 30-33 AD.
+It also it fits the timeline Paul gives us – that he visited with Peter and James in Jerusalem three years after his conversion, went back 14 years later and was in Corinth during 51-52 AD when he passed on the message he received and confirmed with the people who were closest to Jesus.
+These people, of course “had” the message before Paul did.